limadeveloper/iOS-Generics/README.md

 Tool: `Xcode 10`

 **Description**
-A short demo about Generics in Swift using a sound cache as an example.
+A short demo about Generics in Swift using cache storage as an example.

 **Example**